Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

-Various studies have been conducted to address the problem of skin disease classification using deep learning approaches.
+Building upon these advancements, various studies have been conducted to address the problem of skin disease classification using deep learning approaches.
 Recent advancements in this field are mainly in three categories: methods based on transfer learning \cite{hasan2022dermoexpert, jain2021deep}, those relying on few-shot learning \cite{prabhu2019few,li2020difficulty,mahajan2020meta,zhang2020st,zhu2020alleviating,singh2021metamed,li2023dynamic}, and approaches using cross-domain few-shot learning \cite{guo2020broader}.
-The state of the art models in this domain, such as Meta-DermDiagnosis, MetaMed, and PCN models \cite{mahajan2020meta,singh2021metamed,prabhu2019few}, are designed to extract and learn high-level, domain-specific features during their training process.
+The state of the art models in this domain, such as Meta-DermDiagnosis, MetaMed, and PCN models \cite{mahajan2020meta,singh2021metamed,prabhu2019few} are designed to extract and learn high-level, domain-specific features during their training process.

-In their study on the ISIC2018 dataset, Li et al. (2020) introduced the Difficulty Aware Meta-Learning (DAML) model, recognizing that randomly selected tasks vary in difficulty \cite{li2020difficulty}.
-They proposed optimizing the meta-optimization process by dynamically assessing the significance of challenging tasks.
+In their study on the ISIC2018 dataset, Li et al. (2020) introduced the Difficulty Aware Meta-Learning (DAML) model, addressing task variability challenges \cite{li2020difficulty}.
 Similarly, Mahajan et al. (2020) developed the Meta-DermDiagnosis model, experimenting with the SD-198, Derm7pt, and ISIC2018 datasets \cite{mahajan2020meta}.
-This model innovatively replaced traditional convolutional layers in Prototypical Networks and Reptile with Group Equivariant Convolutions, enhancing resistance to data transformations like symmetry and rotation, thus yielding robust features.
-However, this method received critique for its reliance on datasets with symmetric orientation.
-On a related note, Singh et al. (2021) highlighted the efficacy of MixUp, CutOut, and CutMix as data augmentation techniques in the medical field when integrated with the MAML algorithm in their MetaMed model, particularly on the ISIC2018 dataset \cite{singh2021metamed}.
+This model incorporated Prototypical Networks and Reptile to enhance robustness but faced criticism for its reliance on symmetric dataset orientations.
+Singh et al. (2021) highlighted the efficacy of MixUp, CutOut, and CutMix as data augmentation techniques in the medical field when integrated with the MAML algorithm in their MetaMed model, particularly on the ISIC2018 dataset \cite{singh2021metamed}.
 Both MetaMed and Meta-DermDiagnosis models aim to enhance feature representation by broadening data augmentation and diversification.
-Further, Prabhu et al. (2019) proposed the Prototypical Clustering Networks (PCN) model, designed to effectively handle intra-class variability in few-shot learning scenarios \cite{prabhu2019few}.